8a Program Eligibility – The $250,000 Adjusted Net Worth Requirement

 The algorithm used to determine Adjusted Net Worth for 8a Certification purposes is:

 If the applicant is married and the asset or liability is jointly held, you split the value 50/50.
-If the applicant is married and lives in a community property state, you split all assets and liabilities 50/50 unless you have a transmutation or pre/post nuptial agreement that states otherwise.
+If the applicant is married and lives in a community property state, you only split assets and liabilities 50/50 if you have a transmutation or pre/post nuptial agreement that states otherwise.

 How can I determine my Adjusted Worth?

-You can easily determine your Adjusted Net Worth by using our online calculator.
+You can easily determine your Adjusted Net Worth by using our Adjusted Net Worth Calculator.

 What is required to be submitted within the 8a Application to prove the applicant’s Adjusted Net Worth?

-Each applicant, and their spouse, must submit a separate SBA Form 413, Personal Financial Statement.
-Along with the SBA Form 413 you must also submit statements for each asset or liability supporting the amounts reported.
+Each applicant, and their spouse, must submit a separate Personal Financial Statement.
+Along with the personal financial statement you must also submit statements for each asset or liability supporting the amounts reported.
 These statements cannot be any older than 30 days at the time of 8a Application submission.

 For more information, contact us.